PARTNERSHIPS & COMMUNICATION BETWEEN SCHOOL AND HOME

 Learner Management System will provide parents information about student attendance to school and class as well as class notes for the learning program for each lesson including set homework.
 Assessment plans, results, progress reports and end of term reports will also be available on the Learner Management System.

-Newsletters are produced and posted on our website at least twice per term.
+Newsletters are produced and posted on FROG at least twice per term.
 The newsletter enables our school community to be kept informed about up-and-coming events, reporting on past events/activities and celebrating student achievements.
 Families are sent an electronic newsletter.

 School Assemblies are organised by our Student Voice Prefects and held once per term in the gymnasium.
 These meetings acknowledge and celebrate our student achievements, feature musical items and guest speakers and highlight important community or international events.